Challenge Your Dog’s Mind with Amazing Dog Tricks and Games

 Online Training with Sara Carson and Hero the Super Collie

 We have been having a great time working with Dog Trainer Sara Carson online over the last couple of weeks, teaching Kilo dog tricks for mental and physical stimulation.
 Hero is such an inspiration with all his amazing dog tricks.
-Sara just launched an App for iPhones which we can’t wait to try.
+Sara has an App for iPhones Puppr which we love using .

 Training A Food Motivated Pug